Political positions of George W. Bush: Iraq War

 Saddam Hussein's government possessed weapons of mass destruction (WMD), and thus posed a serious and imminent threat to the security of the United States and its coalition allies.
 This assessment was supported by the U.K. intelligence services, but not by other countries such as France, Russia and Germany.
-It was later and after the war revealed that there were never any weapons of mass destruction and this was confirmed by multiple international and national commissions.
+After the war, extensive searches and investigations revealed that the claimed "weapons of mass destruction" never existed; this was confirmed by the findings reported by multiple international and national commissions.

 Axis of evil

 In his 2002 State of the Union Address, Bush declared the nations of North Korea, Iran, and Iraq, as well as "their terrorist allies", part of the axis of evil for their alleged support of terrorism.

 Homeland security

 After the attacks on the World Trade Center on September 11, 2001, President Bush founded the Cabinet Department of Homeland Security.
 He initially opposed it, arguing that the department placed an unnecessary bureaucratic burden on the U.S. government.
-Bush changed his mind in June 2002 to approve of the proposal, however its creation was delayed due to disagreements in Congress over labor protection and the role of trade unions in the department.
+Bush changed his mind in June 2002, approving of the proposal; however, its creation was delayed due to disagreements in Congress over labor protection and the role of trade unions in the department.
 The department was created on November 25, following the passage of the Homeland Security Act.